Michael Edward Nogay

 Mr. Nogay is a lifelong resident of the Weirton area and was raised in a family of 8 children.
 His father, Edward, was a combat-wounded US Army officer, who then graduated from Texas Christian University on the GI Bill and subsequently taught middle school in West Virginia for 30 years while also serving two terms as an elected Hancock County Commissioner.
 His mother, Theresa Gromek Nogay, was a physical education major at West Liberty State College who was a stay-at-home mom and a Catholic catechism teacher for decades.

 Mike has been married to his wife, Robin, for over 30 years.
-They are the parents of three children, Eddie (an All-American pitcher at Washington & Jefferson College who earned an NCAA post-graduate scholarship and who is a recent Order of the Coif graduate of the WVU College of Law.
-Eddie will be starting a two-year federal judicial clerkship in August of 2017); Maximillian (a former catcher for the West Virginia University baseball team and a First Team All-Academic Big XII Conference selection, who is a third-year law school student at the WVU College of Law); and Jennifer (a biology graduate of the University of Pittsburgh who is a veterinary graduate student at the Ross University School of Veterinary Medicine.
-Jennifer will begin her Clinical Veterinary residency at The Ohio State University School of Veterinary Medicine in August of 2017).
-As head wrestling coach at Weirton Madonna High School, Nogay coached his son Max to three state finals appearances and two West Virginia high school state championships.
+They are the parents of three children, Eddie (an All-American pitcher at Washington & Jefferson College) who earned an NCAA post-graduate scholarship and who is a recent Order of the Coif graduate of the WVU College of Law.
+Eddie recently completed a two-year federal judicial clerkship in December 2019 and is now an associate with a national law firm in Charlotte, North Carolina; Maximillian (a former catcher for the West Virginia University baseball team and a First Team All-Academic Big XII Conference selection), who is now an Assistant United States Attorney in the Northern District of West Virginia; and Dr. Jennifer (a biology graduate of the University of Pittsburgh) who received her DVM degree from Ross University School of Veterinary Medicine.
+Jennifer then completed a clinical veterinary residency at The Ohio State University School of Veterinary Medicine in August of 2017.

-Mr. Nogay authored an academically-praised history book on the military fortifications in the Ohio Valley during the American Revolutionary War titled, Every Home a Fort, Every Man a Warrior.
+Mr. Nogay authored an academically praised history book on the military fortifications in the Ohio Valley during the American Revolutionary War titled, Every Home a Fort, Every Man a Warrior.
 The book earned him a West Virginia History Hero award from West Virginia Gov. Earl Ray Tomblin.
 Nogay was also awarded a “Key to the Museum” in June of 2017 by the Weirton Area Museum for his efforts to preserve local history.

 Link to Johns Hopkins University website with scholarly review of book: